poppy-project/poppy-docs/en/getting-started/build.md

 Patience and precision are your allies, but in case of errors do not panic: Poppy is a robot intended to be assembled and disassembled.
 If you pay attention to the few **warnings** bellows, and with a few trials and errors you will have a working Poppy Torso or  POppy Humanoid:

 *Warning 1: The Poppy humanoid and torso robots are built using mainly MX-28 and MX-64 Dynamixel servomotors, which are pretty powerful and may be harmful to your fingers or materials.
-So be very careful and put the robot in a free space while testing them.*
+So be very careful and put the robot in a free space while testing it.*

 *Warning 2: put the dot on the horn at the same point than the dot on the servo axis*